ciao-lang/ciao/INSTALLATION.md

-is highly recommended: the Ciao distribution includes a very powerful *application development environment* which enables, e.g., syntax coloring, source code formatting, embedded top-level, source-level debugging, context-sensitive on-line help, etc.
+is highly recommended: the Ciao distribution includes a very powerful *application development environment* which enables, e.g., syntax coloring, source code formatting, embedded top-level, source-level debugging, context-sensitive on-line help, generating documentation, etc., etc.

 In any case, it is easy to use Ciao from a terminal and edit code with any editor of your choice.
 The top level includes some minimal editing